 In Missouri, all social work license applicants must:

 Depending on the license type, applicants may also need to provide proof of supervised experience within a given timeframe, a supervisor attestation, and suicide prevention training.
-View this helpful guide about beginning the beginning the licensure process for more details.
+LCSW and LAMSW applicants must additionally complete 3,000 hours of supervised practice prior to receiving their licenses.
+View this helpful guide on beginning the licensure process for more details.

 Missouri Governing Board